djgroen/facs/docs/preparation.rst

     ...
     90+,x,x,x

 Here you can add one new column for each new scenario location that you're adding.
-This could be a city or a country (if you plan to do a very large scale run).
+This could be a city or a country (if you plan to do a very large-scale run).
 It is perfectly fine to remove columns of locations that you're not using, to make the file simpler.

 4. Verifying the disease specification in disease.yml
 =====================================================